FernandoBasso/devnotes/content/DSA/Number Digits (DSA).md

 ```

-## Turn array of integers to a single integer
+## Array of integers to a single integer

 For example, `[7, 5, 3]` is 253.
 The logic is to use the positional system concepts and do something like this: